blijblijblij/youtube-sentiment/README.md

 # youtube-sentiment

-An experiment to figure out how to interact with youtube data api, trying to gather statistical information on videos.
+An experiment to figure out how to interact with the youtube data api, gathering statistical information on videos.

-- utilize the youtube api
+- utilize the youtube data  (v3)
 - get metrics on a curated list of videos
-- measure the sentiment on result
+- measure the sentiment on youtube user comment to those videos
 - profit!

 ## Instructions